scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 runs on the DTN, receives the data stream from the WAN and forwards it to Cori.
 On cori the **processor** runs as an MPI program, receives the data stream, performs data analysis and stores the results in a backend, such as a database.
 Once stored, the analyzed can readily be ingested by visualizers, such as a dashboard.
-Figure :ref:`fig-sw-arch` visualizes the architecture, but leaves out the middle man for simplicity.
+Figure :ref:`fig-sw-arch` visualizes the architecture, but hides the middle man for simplicity.

 .. figure:: plots/delta-sw-arch.png